redis/redis-doc/docs/about/governance.md

 To contact the core team about sensitive matters, such as misconduct or security issues, please email [redis@redis.io](mailto:redis@redis.io).

-## New Redis Repository and Commits Approval Process
+## New Redis repository and commits approval process

 The Redis core source repository is hosted under [https://github.com/redis/redis](https://github.com/redis/redis).
 Our target is to eventually host everything (the Redis core source and other ecosystem projects) under the Redis GitHub organization ([https://github.com/redis](https://github.com/redis)).
 Commits to the Redis source repository will require code review, approval of at least one core-team member who is not the author of the commit, and no objections.

-## Project and Development Updates
+## Project and development updates

 Stay connected to the project and the community!
 For project and community updates, follow the project [channels](https://redis.io/community).
 Development announcements will be made via [the Redis mailing list](https://groups.google.com/forum/#!forum/redis-db).

-## Updates to these Governance Rules
+## Updates to these governance rules

 Any substantial changes to these rules will be treated as a major decision.
 Minor changes or ministerial corrections will be treated as normal decisions.